-Option Description When Internal SD Card Redundancy is set to Disabled , only the primary SD card is visible to the OS.
-This option is set to Mirror by default.
-Internal SD Primary Card By default, the primary SD card is selected to be SD Card 1.
-If SD Card 1 is not present, then the controller selects SD Card 2 to be the primary SD card.
-This option is set to SD Card 1 by default.
+Option Description (i) NOTE: When there are multiple add-in graphic cards installed in the system, the first card discovered during PCI enumeration is selected as the primary video.
+You might have to rearrange the cards in the slots in order to control which card is the primary video.
+Current State of Embedded Video Controller Displays the current state of the embedded video controller.
+The Current State of Embedded Video Controller option is a read-only field.
+If the Embedded Video Controller is the only display capability in the system (that is, no add-in graphics card is installed), then the Embedded Video Controller is automatically used as the primary display even if the Embedded Video Controller setting is set to Disabled .
 OS Watchdog Timer If your system stops responding, this watchdog timer aids in the recovery of your operating system.
 When this option is set to Enabled , the operating system initializes the timer.
 When this option is set to Disabled (the default), the timer does not have any effect on the system.
-Memory Mapped I/O Limit Controls where MMIO is mapped.
-The 1 TB option is designed for specific OS which cannot support MMIO over 1 TB.
-This option is set to 8 TB by default.
-The default option is the maximum address that the system supports and recommended in most cases.
+Empty Slot Unhide Enables or disables the root ports of all the empty slots that are accessible to the BIOS and operating system.
+This option is set to Disabled by default.
+Memory Mapped I/O above 4 GB Enables or disables the support for the PCle devices that need large amounts of memory.
+Enable this option only for 64-bit operating systems.
+This option is set to Enabled by default.
 Slot Disablement Enables or disables the available PCIe slots on your system.
 The slot disablement feature controls the configuration of the PCIe cards installed in the specified slot.
 Slots must be disabled only when the installed peripheral card prevents booting into the operating system or causes delays in system startup.
 If the slot is disabled, both the Option ROM and UEFI drivers are disabled.
 Only slots that are present on the system will be available for control.
-Slot n : Enables or disables or only the boot driver is disabled for the PCIe slot n.
-This option is set to Enabled by default.
-Slot Bifurcation Slot Discovery Bifurcation Settings allows Platform Default Bifurcation and Manual bifurcation Control.
-The default is set to Platform Default Bifurcation .
-The slot bifurcation field is accessible when set to Manual bifurcation Control and is grayed out when set to Platform Default Bifurcation .